luweigen/selenium-crawler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About This Project

-This is a mini web crawler project, it's can be used for crawling job search result on upwork.com and freelancer.com.
+This is a mini web crawler project, it's can be used for crawling job search result on upwork.com and freelancer.com or your twitter/X timelines.

 It's mainly built for the research of utilizing LLM to accomplish the data crawling tasks.